Tom Felton: 2012–2021: Post-Harry Potter projects

 On 26 April 2018, it was announced that Felton was cast in the science fiction series Origin.
 He stars in the role of Logan Maine opposite actress Natalia Tena.
 It premiered on YouTube Premium in November 2018.
 The series opened to mixed reviews; The Hollywood Reporter stated that Felton portrayed "explosive whiner ... unrecognizable from his days as bad boi fa lyfe Malfoy."
-Felton portrayed Laertes in Ophelia, Claire McCarthy's film adaptation of Hamlet centering around the character of the same name.
+Felton portrayed Laertes in Ophelia, Claire McCarthy's film adaptation of Hamlet centering around the character of Laertes.
 The film premiered at the 2018 Sundance Film Festival; one critic remarked his performance as "lithe" and "done nicely".
 Felton appeared in the comedy-drama Braking for Whales in 2019 and the Netflix family-horror A Babysitter's Guide to Monster Hunting in 2020.
 He played a British soldier in the Dutch World War II film The Forgotten Battle, which had a red carpet premiere in 2020 followed by a Netflix release in 2021.

 In June 2020, he was planned to star in war thriller Burial, which is set in the last days of World War II.
 In October, it was announced that Felton will star in Canyon Del Muerto, a biopic about archaeologist Ann Axtell Morris.
 He portrays her husband, Earl H. Morris, an American archeologist known for his contributions to Southwest archaeology.
 Two months later, Felton was confirmed in Lead Heads alongside Rupert Everett, Derek Jacobi, Luke Newberry and Mark Williams.
 The film is described as a “drama about greed and the repercussions it has on the soul.”

-In January 2021, Felton was confirmed for the lead role in Sara Sugarman’s Save The Cinema which began filming in the month in Wales.
+In January 2021, Felton was confirmed for the lead role in Sara Sugarman's Save The Cinema which began filming in the month in Wales.
 He joined Jonathan Pryce and Samantha Morton.
-The movie will tells the true story of Liz Evans, a hairdresser and leader of a youth theatre in Carmarthen, Wales, who began a campaign in 1993 to save the Lyric theatre from closure.
+The movie tells the true story of Liz Evans, a hairdresser and leader of a youth theatre in Carmarthen, Wales, who began a campaign in 1993 to save the Lyric theatre from closure.